Master of Science (Midwifery)

 Overview

-The Master of Science (Midwifery) program enables Registered Nurses to undertake the recommended theory and clinical experience as required by the Nurses and Midwives Board, NSW, Australia in order to become Registered Midwives.
-The program aims to provide graduates with skills and advanced knowledge from several related disciplines to provide continuing care for women, their infants and families during the reproductive phase of their lifespan.
+The Master of Science (Midwifery) program enables Registered Nurses to undertake the recommended theory and clinical experience as required by the Nurses and Midwives Board of NSW, Australia (NMB) in order to be eligible to apply for registration as a midwife with the NMB.
+The program aims to provide graduates with skills and advanced knowledge to provide continuing care for the woman, her infants, and family during the reproductive phase of her lifespan.
 During the program, the exploration and clarification of evidence-based midwifery practice is emphasised.

 Entry Requirements / Assumed Knowledge